Bill Feuerborn

-Bill Feuerborn was a Democratic member of the Kansas House of Representatives, representing the 5th district.
+Bill Feuerborn was an American politician.
+He was a Democratic member of the Kansas House of Representatives, representing the 5th district.
 He began his first term on June 4, 1994 and was defeated by Kevin Jones in 2012.

 Prior to his election, Feuerborn served on the USD 365 School Board for four years, including serving as president in 1993.
 He has owned his own business and been involved in the business sector for over 35 years.

-He has been married to his wife Lynda for 32 years.
+Feuerborn has been married to his wife Lynda for 32 years.
 They have three children and five grandchildren.